protocollabs/maparo-std/doc/control-protocol.md

 > To increase robustness for lossy links the client may send several requests
 > with increasing sequence number.

+The Control Protocol is optional.
+All implementations are engaged to implement a mechanism on server and client side to use the same functionalty without the protcol requirements.

+## Golden Rule

+The Control Protocol MUST never influence the measurment in any way.
+For
+example: during a TCP measurment the control protocol must absolutely do nothing - no transmission at all.
+This is especially important if test are done in envionments with only several kb bandwidht.

+The only exceptions are explizit switches where the user is explicetly informed that control traffic is not send over the wire.
+Use cases where permanent protocol exchange is required are progress bars where status (transfered bytes) are updated live at client side, without waiting until the transmission is ready.

 ## Unicast

 For Unicast measurments the control protocol SHOULD use TCP - even if the